-On January 13, 2017 AuRico Metals Inc., the previous owner of the Kemess Project directly south of ATTY, announced an expanded high-grade core to the Kemess East deposit increasing the indicated tonnage from the previous 2016 resource estimate by 250%.
+On January 13, 2017 AuRico Metals Inc., the previous owner of the Kemess Property directly south of ATTY, with two distinct deposits: Kemess East and Kemess Underground within 1 km of the ATTY/Kemess border, announced an expanded high-grade core to the Kemess East deposit increasing the indicated tonnage from the previous 2016 resource estimate by 250%.
 The Kemess East Project is an underground deposit with no surface expression which continues to be open north and south of the deposit.